simonkolz/Terraform/README.md

-## WordPress Deployment on AWS with Terraform & User-Data Script
+## WordPress Deployment on AWS with Terraform(Modules) & User-Data Script

 This project was built for learning purposes, with the goal of understanding Terraform structure, modules, variables, and how to automate a full WordPress deployment on AWS.